fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 In general, discriminated unions using labels should be preferred for the majority of F# code, especially implementation code.

-A anonymous type-tagged union type should only be considered for when a union is made up of disjoint cases where:
+An anonymous type-tagged union type should only be considered for when a union is made up of disjoint cases where:

 1. Each case carries one item of significant data